NBA Free Agents 2018: Latest Rumors and Predictions for Top Scorers

 Raptors Have Dominated Since 'God's Plan'

-ESPN's Bobby Marks (h/t McMenamin) notes that the Cavaliers can offer the biggest contract, a five-year deal worth around $205 million.
+ESPN's Bobby Marks (h/t McMenamin) noted that the Cavaliers can offer the biggest contract, a five-year deal worth around $205 million.
 Other teams are only able to offer a four-year, $152 million deal.
 But given he has a billion-dollar deal with Nike, it may not be all about the money.

 Meanwhile, James has been linked to Los Angeles throughout his career.
-Up until recent seasons, the Lakers have long been a popular destination for stars, and this could be the summer that makes it happen.
+Up until recent seasons, the Lakers have long been a popular destination for stars, and this could be the summer it happens again.
 Kevin Durant may not be willing to join James in L.A., but Paul George and Kawhi Leonard both reportedly have their eyes on their hometown team.

 Philadelphia has a young core, featuring Ben Simmons and Joel Embiid, that could intrigue James.
 But with J.J.
 Redick headed for free agency, the Sixers don't have the shooters that James would be looking to play with in order to make a run at Golden State.